 Congratulations!
 You made it all the way through the primary portion of the tutorial!
-In the preceding lessons, we covered all the principal C++ language features (excluding those in the C++11 extension to the language).
+In the preceding lessons, we covered many of the principal C++ language features (including a few from the C++11/14/17 extension to the language).

-The Standard Template Library is a collection of classes that provide templated containers, algorithms, and iterators.
-If you need a common class or algorithm, odds are the STL has it.
-The upside is that you can take advantage of these classes without having to write and debug the classes yourself, and the STL does a good job providing reasonably efficient versions of these classes.
-The downside is that the STL is complex, and can be a little intimidating since everything is templated.
+The Standard library contains a collection of classes that provide templated containers, algorithms, and iterators.
+If you need a common class or algorithm, odds are the standard library has it.
+The upside is that you can take advantage of these classes without having to write and debug the classes yourself, and the standard library does a good job providing reasonably efficient versions of these classes.
+The downside is that the standard library is complex, and can be a little intimidating since everything is templated.

-Fortunately, you can bite off the STL in tiny pieces, using only what you need from it, and ignore the rest until you’re ready to tackle it.
+Fortunately, you can bite off the standard library in tiny pieces, using only what you need from it, and ignore the rest until you’re ready to tackle it.

-In the next few lessons, we’ll take a high-level look at the types of containers, algorithms, and iterators that the STL provides.
+In the next few lessons, we’ll take a high-level look at the types of containers, algorithms, and iterators that the standard library provides.
 Then in subsequent lessons, we’ll dig into some of the specific classes.